infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### table_name: `str`, *Required*

+The name of the table. `table_name` requirements:

+- Maximum 65,535 characters.
-Name of the table.
-Must not be empty.
+- Must not be empty.
+- Case-insensitive.
+- Must begin with an English letter or underscore.
+- Allowed characters:
+  - English letters (a-z, A-Z)
+  - Digits (0-9)
+  - "_" (underscore)

 #### columns_definition: `dict[str, dict[str, Any]]`, *Required*